 How can technology facilitate patient centered care?

 Above all, patient centered care means putting the patient and their needs first.
 This is generally an intuitive concept for most providers.
-The difficulty lies in having the time and capacity to carry out this level of patient care.
-This is where technology can become a huge asset to you as a provider.
+The difficulty lies in having the time and healthcare provider capacity to carry out this level of patient care.
+This is where technology can become a huge asset to you as a clinician.

-Using patient segmentation (something offered with tools like OhMD through the form of patient tagging) to keep track of things like chronic illnesses, patient preferences like preferred language, gender identity, and availability is one way to show your patients that you care.
+Using patient segmentation (something offered with tools like OhMD through the form of patient tagging) to keep track of things like chronic illnesses, patient preferences, active medications, and availability, is one way to show your patients that you care .
 Contacting patients in their preferred manner (text, phone call, video visit, email, etc.) is another.
 Not only are these solutions more convenient for you, but they are also overwhelmingly preferred by patients.
 There are many ways to put patients at the forefront of your practice, and technology like that offered by OhMD can help.

 Ease communication between patients and your care team.
 Learn more about the OhMD patient communication platform!